Automotive industry in Russia

 Automotive production is a significant industry in Russia, directly employing around 600,000 people or 1% of the country's total workforce.
 Russia produced 1,767,674 vehicles in 2018, ranking 13th among car-producing nations in 2018, and accounting for 1.8% of the worldwide production.
 The main local brands are light vehicle producers AvtoVAZ and GAZ, while KamAZ is the leading heavy vehicle producer.
 Eleven foreign carmakers have production operations or are their plants in Russia.
+As of 2025, 57.2% of all cars sold in Russia were from Chinese brands, followed by Russian brands at at 30.7%.